survivejs/webpack-book/manuscript/optimizing/01_minifying.md

 ...
 ```

-If we do our work right, we will meet the given budget and eliminate this warning as we develop the configuration.
+If minification works, the warning should disappear.
+That’s the next challenge.

 ## Minifying JavaScript